 Hold for 30-60 seconds, then slowly lower down.

-This pose gently stretches the inner thighs, groin, and hips, releasing tension in the pelvic floor muscles which are often strained after delivery.
+This pose gently stretches the inner thighs, groin, and hips, releasing tension in the pelvic floor muscles.
 It also encourages deep, calming breaths and can help reduce stress and anxiety.

 Lie on your back and bring the soles of your feet together, letting your knees fall open.